-Mandatory.
-Required for something.
+-- Mandatory.
+Required for something. another=WHATEVER More information.

 One of the following exit codes will be set when the command finishes running:

 2.5.8. akeeba:profile:import

 This command takes one mandatory and one optional argument.
 Please remember that arguments are positional, i.e. they need to appear in the order described below.